-- i. subject to employment of surface water mitigation techniques to ensure that there is no net increase in surface water run-off; - ii. able to demonstrate how flood risk to and from development site(s) and the wider area will be managed, so that flood risk will not be increased overall; - iii. able to and demonstrate that opportunities to reduce flood risk, for example, through the use of sustainable drainage systems and/or rain water harvesting, are included.
+- i. subject to employment of surface water mitigation techniques to ensure that there is no net increase in surface water run-off; - ii. able to demonstrate if within Flood Zones 2 and 3 or within a critical flood risk area or for sites with an area of over 1 hectare in Flood Zone 1 how flood risk to and from the site and the wider area will be managed, so that flood risk will not be increased overall; - iii. able to and demonstrate that opportunities to reduce flood risk, for example, through the use of sustainable drainage systems and/or rain water harvesting, are included.

-Consideration will be given to the mitigatory effects of flood protection measures in assessing proposals for development which could have an adverse effect on the following:
+Consideration will be given to the mitigatory effects of flood protection measures in assessing proposals for development that could have an adverse effect based on the advice of the Environment Agency on the following:

-- iv. floodplains or areas at risk from flooding, including tidal inundation; - v. tidal or fluvial defences or access to existing or future defences for maintenance and emergency purposes;
+- iv. floodplains or areas at risk from flooding, including tidal inundation; - v. tidal or fluvial defences or access to existing or future defences for maintenance and emergency purposes; - vi. the free flow of flood water or reduced storage capacity;

-- vi. the free flow of flood water or reduced storage capacity; - vii. the quality of groundwater; - viii. watercourses where they could damage the integrity of the water environment.
+- vii. the quality of groundwater; - viii. watercourses where they could damage the integrity of the water environment.

-The culverting of watercourses will not be acceptable where it would result in a break in the continuity of the river corridor or problems of safety, maintenance or flooding.
+The culverting of watercourses will not be acceptable except for access purposes where it would result in a break in the continuity of the river corridor or problems of safety, maintenance or flooding.
 Where practicable culverted watercourses should be reopened and restored to their natural state.